Antownee/ncc-addressbook-export/readme.md

 Utility to help in moving addresses from NCC into a readable Nanowallet adb file

+## NOTE: BEFORE RUNNING THIS UTILITY, MAKE SURE YOU HAVE YOUR LOCAL NCC INSTANCE RUNNING.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.